-If you are interested in attending Allegany College of Maryland, see the Admissions Section of this catalog, page 20, for more information.
+If you are interested in attending Allegany College of Maryland, see the Admissions Section of this catalog, page 22, for more information.

 Allegany College of Maryland is accredited by the Commission on Higher Education, Middle States Association of Colleges and Schools, and approved by the Maryland Higher Education Commission.
-(For more information on our accreditation, see page 10.)
+(For more information on our accreditation, see page 12.)

-Allegany College of Maryland does not discriminate against students or prospective students for reasons of race, sex, color, religion, national or ethnic origin, age, veterans status, conditions of disability, or sexual orientation in admission, educational programs and activities, scholarship and loan programs, or any terms and conditions of enrollment.
-The College complies with applicable state and federal laws and regulations prohibiting discrimination.
+Allegany College of Maryland does not discriminate against any individual for reasons of race, ethnicity, color, sex, religion or creed, sexual orientation, gender identity or expression, national origin, age, genetic information, familial status, disability or veteran status in the admission and treatment of students, educational programs and activities, scholarship and loan programs, or to terms and conditions of employment, including but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation and training.
+Allegany College of Maryland complies with applicable state and federal laws and regulations prohibiting discrimination and Maryland prohibits retaliation in any form against any person who reports discrimination or who participates in an investigation.